bmihaescu/systems/README.md

 Create a vagrant setup with Docker backend that will create a highly available web application using Joomla.

+Description:

+- All hosts run Centos 7
+- All passwords are Admin1234
+- All the configuration is centralized by Saltstack with roles
+- The Joomla webapp run as https://myapp.example.com
+- Ladbalancer has a self-signed SSL certificate
+- Postgres databases work in a master-slave setup (hot_standby)
+- Monitoring host uses CollectD and Influxdb to pick up metrics and display them using Grafana

 Tech Requirements:

 - Vagrant